bazelbuild/bazel/FAQ.md

-* High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries.
+* High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
 By contrast, in systems like Make you have to describe individual files and compiler invocations.

 * Multi-platform support: The same tool and the same BUILD files can be used to build software for different architectures, and even different platforms.
-At Google, we use Bazel to build both server applications (C++, Java, and Go binaries running on systems in our data centers) and client apps (Android and iOS apps running on ARM chips).
+At Google, we use Bazel to build both server applications running on systems in our data centers and client apps running on mobile phones.

-* Reproducibility: In BUILD files, each library, test, and binary must specify its dependencies completely.
+* Reproducibility: In BUILD files, each library, test, and binary must specify its direct dependencies completely.
 Bazel uses this dependency information to know what must be rebuilt when you make changes to a source file, and which tasks can run in parallel.
 This means that all builds are incremental and will always produce the same result.

 * Scalable: Bazel can handle large builds; at Google, it is common for a server binary to have 100k source files, and builds where no files were changed take about ~200ms.

-Why didn't you use ...?
+Why doesn't't Google use ...?
 -----------------------

 * Make, Ninja: These systems give very exact control over what commands